 We live in a world with way too much email.
 We're inundated with newsletters and offers and, occasionally, some important stuff.
 But we're all just trying to achieve that wonderful inbox zero life.

-Amazon wants Alexa to help just a little bit, and it's been updated with the ability to check and read you your email.
+Amazon wants Alexa to help just a little bit, and last year updated the assistant with the ability to check and read you your email.
 It can even respond with a fancy signature, should you choose.
 But how exactly do you get Alexa to check out your email?
 Let's go through it.

 Setting up your email with Alexa